IdentityServer/IdentityServer4/docs/topics/cors.rst

 ..
 Note:: Be sure to use an origin (not a URL) when configuring CORS.
 For example: ``https://foo:123/`` is a URL, whereas ``https://foo:123`` is an origin.

 This default CORS implementation will be in use if you are using either the "in-memory" or EF-based client configuration that we provide.
-If you define your own ``IClientStore``, then you will need to impelment your own custom CORS policy service (see below).
+If you define your own ``IClientStore``, then you will need to implement your own custom CORS policy service (see below).

 Custom Cors Policy Service
 ^^^^^^^^^^^^^^^^^^^^^^^^^^